-But as we've bolstered our approach to VPN reviews in recent months, CyberGhost has raised some red flags.
+But as we've bolstered our approach to VPN reviews in recent years, CyberGhost has raised some red flags.
 Its parent company's history warrants skepticism, its website and app trackers are more numerous than necessary and its ad-blocker uses an untrustworthy method of traffic manipulation no VPN should even think about.
 Not to mention its previous issue of letting your internet service provider see that you were using it, which could land you in trouble in countries where VPNs are outlawed.
 While its low price previously made it worth considering if you needed to change the appearance of your location online, it won't provide you best-in-class security.

 Running CyberGhost caused a loss of nearly 49% of average internet speed, outperforming competitor Norton Secure VPN's speed loss of 57%.
 But it doesn't hold a candle to other speed-intensive competitors like Surfshark and ExpressVPN, which lost just 27% and 2% speed in our tests, respectively.
 However, performance improvements following the addition of more servers to its fleet over the past year suggest CyberGhost may be in the midst of a continued upswing in speed.

 No IP address, DNS or other potentially user-identifying data leaks were detected during our testing, but CyberGhost didn't hide the fact that I was using a VPN, so I recommend some caution here.
 In March 2019, a CNET reviewer likewise found that CyberGhost failed one of our data leak tests, which allowed internet traffic to be seen by an internet service provider.

 It won't be long until big-name VPNs realize what kind of threat Surfshark really is: It's faster than a VPN of its size should be, has stronger security than you'd expect, offers a suite of impressive features and has cutthroat prices to go with its unlimited simultaneous connection allowance.
-During our 2020 testing, Surfshark has given even our most highly recommended VPNs a run for their money on speed, security and cost.
+During our testing, Surfshark has given even our most highly recommended VPNs a run for their money on speed, security and cost.

 With more than 3,200 servers in 65 countries, we lost less than 17% of average internet speeds during our most recent speed tests.
 That's faster than the 27% speed loss we saw in previous tests, and pushes it ahead of both NordVPN and ExpressVPN to be the current front-runner in our speed comparisons.